eli32-vlc/gmeek-zenith.github.io/backup/GFW Blog Post.md

 ### Do ShadowSocks work in these times?

 ShadowSocks is essentially an encrypted version of SOCKS that can kind of be disguised as HTTPS traffic—not fully, and we'll get to that in a moment.
 Due to some exploits, and since late 2021, the GFW uses real-time heuristic-based methods analyzing encrypted traffic fingerprints (e.g., byte patterns, ASCII ratios) to block ShadowSocks with low false positives.
 More details here: [Link](https://gfw.report/publications/usenixsecurity23/en/).
 The GFW also targets cloud providers more than normal IP addresses.
 It’s more common that VPNs and proxies are blocked during sensitive times, normally around June.
-Also, I need to mention that ShadowSocks's author has been arrested by the Chinese authorities and has been 'drinking tea' since then (if you don’t get that, it’s fine).
+Also, I need to mention that ShadowSocks's author has been arrested by the Chinese authorities and has been "drinking tea" since then (if you don’t get that, it’s fine).
 That might be a rumor but the project has been taken down due to authority issues, he/she said that him self not me.

 ### More recent protocols to bypass the GFW